-As the horrific event unfolds, and one situation led to another, the lives of Naguiss, Leia, Januário, Dupont, Mena, Zalíua and Romualdo were caught up in a vicious bloodshed.
+As the horrific event unfolds, and one situation leads to another, the lives of Naguiss, Leia, Januário, Dupont, Mena, Zalíua and Romualdo is caught up in a vicious bloodshed.

 I am always wary of reading translated novels, however, I must admit that this novel, perhaps novella, translated from Portuguese to English was a page-turner, insightful and an enlightening read, though a tragedy.
 Not only did the apartheid regime harm people in South Africa, it as well disrupted the lives of many innocent people in its neighbouring country.
 Needless to say, I highly recommend.

 Finally, I noticed there is something weirdly fascinating and tempting about the book cover, kind of scary and attractive at the same time.